"Sociocognitive

 and Comedy: A Cognitive Reading of the Motif of Mislaid Identity in

 Dryden’s Amphitryon (1690).”
-Performance and
+Performance

 Cognition: Theatre in the Age of New Cognitive Studies.